Speak up!

 Caregiving During the Holidays

-For many, the holiday season is a time of joy and lightheartedness, a time to spend with family and celebrate cherished traditions.
+For many, the holiday season is a time of joy and lightheartedness, a time to spend with family and celebrate cherished gingerbread mantraditions.
 But for those caring for a loved one, the holidays can be a time of added stress and frustration.
 Whether you are caring for an aging parent, a spouse, or even a child, here are a few tips to make the holiday season less trying and more enjoyable.

 Caregiving comes with significant responsibilities and is often a full time job.
 During the holidays, when decorations must be set up, extra cooking needs to be done, and gifts need to be purchased, the added workload can be overwhelming.
 It is common for caregivers to compare themselves to other friends or family members, and feel that their holiday simply is not measuring up.
 Scenes from advertisements and the media, along with memories of “perfect” past holidays can lead caregivers to feel that their efforts to celebrate the holidays are not good enough.